How to Increase University Staff Efficiency

 Each department will receive more specialized treatment because of the smaller decision-making authority that governs it.

-Individualize Department Budgets
+Individualise Department Budgets

-Through decentralization, academic departments will gain access to their budgets and tackle financial issues like purchasing office supplies, funding guest speakers, and hiring support staff as soon as they come up.
+Through decentralisation, academic departments will gain access to their budgets and tackle financial issues like purchasing office supplies, funding guest speakers, and hiring support staff as soon as they come up.
 Time is just as valuable as money, especially in universities where students are expected to finish their graduate degree within a certain number of years.
 Share the burden of budgeting with smaller departments so they can better serve the students and increase their chances of success.

 The Power of Delegation

-By unleashing the power of delegation, top administrators can choose whom they trust to run the smaller departments and effectively free up their own time to tackle larger projects, like university fundraising or securing federal research grants for the staff.
+By unleashing the power of delegation, top administrators can choose whom they trust to run the smaller departments and effectively free up their own time to tackle larger projects, like university fundraising or securing research grants for the staff.
 On the other side, staff members can identify exactly what their department needs and solve problems more efficiently because they are close to the root of the issue.
-Universities need to implement long-term reform, like decentralizing the administration, to improve efficiency at the foundation.
+Universities need to implement long-term reform, like decentralising the administration, to improve efficiency at the foundation.